 When we decide it is time to stop covering any of the three types of care for you, we are required to tell you in advance.
-When your coverage for that care ends, we will stop paying our share of the cost for your care.
+When your coverage for that care ends, we will stop paying your care.

 If you think we are ending the coverage of your care too soon, you can appeal our decision.
 This section tells you how to ask for an appeal.